seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 *Exit*

 **MARCUS ANDRONICUS**
-Now let hot AEtna cool in Sicily,
+Now let hot Aetna cool in Sicily,
 And be my heart an ever-burning hell!
 These miseries are more than may be borne.
 To weep with them that weep doth ease some deal;